benc-uk/nanomon/readme.md

 This monitor will send one or more ICMP ping packets to the given host or IP address, it will return failed status in the event of network/connection failure, unable to resolve name with DNS Otherwise it will return OK.

 Note.
 As this monitor needs to send ICMP packets, the runner process needs certain OS privileges to do that otherwise you will see `socket: operation not permitted` errors.
 When running inside a container it runs as root so there is no issue.
-When running locally if you want to use this monitor type, build the runner binary with `make build` then start the runner process with sudo e.g. `sudo ./bin/runner`
+When running locally if you want to use this monitor type, build the runner binary with `just build` then start the runner process with sudo e.g. `sudo ./bin/runner`

 - **Target:** A hostname or IP address.
 - **Value:** Average round trip time in milliseconds.